-5.4.1 Living in the wider world: Financial decision making In 'Living in the wider world: financial decision making' learners develop skills to stay financially savvy, budget effectively and avoid debt in relation to gambling.

-5.4.2 Living in the wide world: Work experience

-In 'Living in the wider world: Work experience' leaners complete practise college applications.
-They consider the cost of higher education and how to balance part time work with study.
-They prepare for their one week work experience placement by learning about workplace rights and responsibilities and health and safety.
+- 5.4.1 Living in the wider world: Financial decision making In 'Living in the wider world: financial decision making' learners develop skills to stay financially savvy, budget effectively and avoid debt in relation to gambling. - 5.4.2 Living in the wide world: Work experience In 'Living in the wider world: Work experience' leaners complete practise college applications.
+They consider the cost of higher education and how to balance parttime work with study.
+They prepare for their one-week work experience placement by learning about workplace rights and responsibilities, and health and safety.

-5.4.3 In addition, Year 10 will/have access to:
+5.4.3 In addition, Year 10 will:

 - Complete a career interests questionnaire during personal tutor time.

 - Consider applying for Prefect status.

-- New College visit.
+- Complete a visit to New College.

-- Local Employment Advisory Forum (LEAF) job and careers fair helping businesses source and recruit future apprentices and employees.
+- Visit the Local Employment Advisory Forum (LEAF) job and careers fair, helping businesses source and recruit future apprentices and employees.

-- Get up to Speed with STEM event.
+- Go to a Speed with STEM event.

 - Participate in a labour market information (LMI) quiz during personal tutor time.

-- World of Work (WoW) Day.
+- Participate in a World of Work (WoW) Day.

-- One-week work experience.
+- Complete work experience for one week.

-- 5.5.1 Year 11 will/have access to: - Virtual college and apprenticeship provider assemblies. - College application support from CEIAG adviser during personal tutor time. - Participate in a labour market information (LMI) quiz during personal tutor time. - Individual personal guidance interviews.
+5.5.1 Year 11 will:

+- Attend virtual college and apprenticeship provider assemblies. - Complete a college application during personal tutor time, with support from the CEIAG adviser. - Participate in a labour market information (LMI) quiz during personal tutor time. - Complete individual personal guidance interviews.

-5.6 All learners will/have access to:
+5.6 All learners will have the opportunity to:

-- Colleges and apprenticeship providers at meet the tutor and options/parents' evenings. - Participate in various Remembrance Day activities. - Contribute to the Reverse Advent Calendar initiative. - Engage in a range of activities during National Apprenticeship week and National Careers week. - Attend our annual careers fair providing opportunities to encounter further/higher education/employers and employees. - Experience employer/alumni-led assemblies. - Quality, impartial, differentiated personal guidance interviews with our trained careers adviser at any time. - The weekly careers café every Tuesday providing a setting for informal discussion on a variety of topics in relation to careers, post 16 options, different employment sectors and more.
+- Meet college representatives and apprenticeship providers at "Meet the Tutor" and options/parents' evenings. - Participate in various Remembrance Day activities. - Contribute to the Reverse Advent Calendar initiative. - Engage in a range of activities during National Apprenticeship week and National Careers week. - Attend our annual careers fair, providing opportunities to encounter further/higher education/employers and employees. - Experience employer/alumni-led assemblies. - Access quality, impartial, differentiated personal guidance interviews with our trained careers adviser, at any time. - Access the weekly careers café every Tuesday, providing a setting for informal discussion on a variety of topics in relation to careers, post-16 options, different employment sectors and more.